peteroupc/peteroupc.github.io/colorgen.md

     - a list of colors (which can have duplicates), all of the same color space, or
     - the colors (which can have duplicates) used in the pixels in a pixel image, in a vector graphic, a three-dimensional image, a digital video, or a digital document.
 - **ISO.** International Organization for Standardization.
-- **Pixel image.** Image represented as a rectangular array of _pixels_, where each pixel stores a color value or a reference to a color value.
+- **Pixel image.** Image represented as point samples called _pixels_ arranged in a rectangular array, where each pixel stores a color value or a reference to a color value.
 Also known as a _picture_, _raster image_, or _bitmap image_.
 - **Light source.** Means a [**_primary light source_**](https://cie.co.at/eilvterm/17-27-002) or an [**_illuminant_**](https://cie.co.at/eilvterm/17-23-018), as defined by the CIE.
 Roughly means an emitter of light, or radiation describing an emitter of light.
 - **RGB.** Red-green-blue.